open-distribution/open-distribution/ushahidi_platform/readme.md

 [Ushahidi](https://www.ushahidi.com/) is an opensource humanitarian platform which is centred round a map.
 The main components of the platform are:
-- The ability to collat/aggregatee and map data sources
+- The ability to collate/aggregatee and map data sources
 - A built in task manager which supports different types of user permissions to manage the content on the platform
 - Integration with the United Nations Humanitarian Data platform [HDX](https://data.humdata.org/)

-The code can be forked from their repo or you can use their hosted deployment with customisation.
+The code can be forked from their [repo](https://github.com/ushahidi) or you can use their hosted deployment with customisation.
 Other covid response projects are already running on the platform.

 From the offical intro: